 AND NOW THIS:

 For those who may be so interested, a free, full online version of the aforementioned movie Saboteur is available below.
 Short extracted scenes from the movie showing the dam and the discussion of it can be seen by clicking HERE, the interesting part being the ten car limit put into place crossing the dam causing a minor traffic jam that shows up in the movie.
-Scenes of the discovery of the plot by the hero can be seen by clicking HERE.

 GERMAN SUBMARINE ATTACK ON HOOVER DAM